postfinance/kubenurse/README.md

 ## Health Checks
 Every five seconds and on every access of `/alive`, the checks described below are run.
+Check results are cached for 3 seconds in order to prevent excessive network traffic.

 A little illustration of what communication occures, is here: